List of universities by number of billionaire alumni

 Counting all degrees, Harvard University comes in first place in terms of the total number of billionaire alumni.
-Harvard also comes in first if only bachelor's degrees are counted, according to a 2021 Forbes report.
+The University of Pennsylvania comes in first if only bachelor's degrees are counted, according to the most recent 2022 Forbes report.
 Harvard also ranks first in the number of ultra-high net worth alumni with assets greater than $30 million.
-Harvard's total number of ultra-high net worth alumni is more than twice that of the next highest ranking institution, Stanford.
+Harvard's total number of ultra-high net worth alumni is more than twice that of the next highest ranking institution, Stanford University.
 These figures have not been adjusted for the relative size of these institutions.

-The list is dominated by US universities, which account for all of the global top 10 universities by number of billionaire alumni.
+The list is dominated by US universities, which account for all of the global Top 10 universities by number of billionaire alumni.